Victim Compensation Program

 Who is eligible?

-You may be eligible to receive victim compensation if you are a: victim who suffered a physical injury; victim who suffered emotional injury from a threat of either physical injury or death and received treatment.
-Crimes include, for example: robbery, kidnapping, child pornography, unlawful sharing of an intimate image, voyeurism (being watched, photographed or recorded without your knowledge and permission), stalking, sexual assault, and human trafficking; dependent or the legal designated decision maker of a homicide victim; relative of a sexual assault, domestic violence, child abuse, or homicide victim; child who witnesses domestic violence (parent or legal guardian must file an application for a minor child (under the age of 18); person who paid some or all of the funeral expenses; person who paid some or all of the crime scene clean-up expenses; person who missed time from work to provide care to a personal injury victim; and person who has a disability and owns or keeps a service animal that was injured or killed during a crime.
+You may be eligible to receive victim compensation if you are a victim who suffered a physical injury; or a victim who suffered emotional injury from a threat of either physical injury or death and received treatment.
+Crimes include, for example, robbery, kidnapping, child pornography, unlawful sharing of an intimate image, voyeurism (being watched, photographed, or recorded without your knowledge and permission), stalking, sexual assault, and human trafficking, dependent or the legally designated decision maker of a homicide victim; relative of a sexual assault, domestic violence, child abuse, or homicide victim; a child who witnesses domestic violence (parent or legal guardian must file an application for a minor child (under the age of 18); a person who paid some or all of the funeral expenses; person who paid some or all of the crime scene clean-up expenses; person who missed time from work to provide care to a personal injury victim; and person who has a disability and owns or keeps a service animal that was injured or killed during a crime.

 What are the requirements?